 Can the Blood Stasis Trauma Pill (Huo Xie Die Da Wan) be used as a substitute for the Traditional Die Da Wan?

 Yes.
 Although the Traditional Die Da Wan contains Ma Huang, which strongly moves stasis in the superficial layers of the body, Blood Stasis Trauma Pill (Huo Xue Die Da Wan) is an equally, and often more effective formula, used by generations of martial arts practitioners for sprains, strains, and broken bones.
-Blood Stasis Trauma Pill is a very balanced and comprehensive formula that includes Sheng Di Huang and Qing Pi, a classic combination that dead blood from accumulating.
-Wei Ling Xian opens all 12 vessels and the Luo vessels and dispels wind.
+Blood Stasis Trauma Pill is a very balanced and comprehensive formula that includes Sheng Di Huang and Qing Pi, a classic combination that keeps blood from accumulating.
+Wei Ling Xian opens all 12 vessels and the Luo's vessels and dispels wind.
 Fang Feng also dispels wind, and in this formula is used to prevent a movement toward Bi syndrome.
 Blood moving herbs like Mo Yao, Ru Xing, Dan Shen, Ze Lan, and Tu Bie Chong move and crack blood stasis.
 Zi Ran Tong dispels blood stasis, relieves pain and promotes healing of bones and sinews Gui Sui Bu (“Mender of Shattered Bones”) helps to heal injured sinew and bones.
-Jie Geng

 About Tom Bisio